 Day 9: Annapurna South Base Camp Visit

-The route begins on a broad grassy path, soon we reach the British Expedition Annapurna South Face Base Camp (4234m.) which provides the best views of the annapurna and Himal chuli and exiting walk on the glacier.
+The route begins on a broad grassy path, soon we reach the British Expedition Annapurna South Face Base Camp (4234m.) which provides the best views of the Annapurna, Hiunchuli and exiting walk on the glacier.

 Descend and follow the same route to a pleasant Himalaya hotel then further 3 hrs to Bamboo.